abz4375/iwds/README.md

-Sure, here's the updated README for your project, incorporating the provided context:

----

 # 🌐 IWDS - Integrated Wireless Detection System

 Welcome to IWDS, an Integrated Wireless Detection System developed as part of the 2024 Engineering & Design Project at IIITDM Jabalpur!
 This project aims to provide a mobile and integrated approach to environmental monitoring, overcoming the limitations of traditional stationary systems. 🚀